radixon/GPU_Optimization/Grid_Block/ReadMe.md

 A kernel is defined with the __global__ declaration specifier.
 A kernel is executed as a set of parallel threads.
 Threads execute independently and perform the same operation on a subset of data.
 CUDA is designed to execute 1000s of threads.
 The number of CUDA threads executed for a givern kernel call is specified using the <<<...>>> execution configuration syntax.
 Each thread that executes the kernel is given a unique thread ID that is accessible within the kernel through built-in variables.
 <br /><br />

 Threads can be identified using a one-dimensional, two-dimensional, or three-dimensional thread index.
 The thread index is given by threadIdx, which is a 3-component vector.  threadIdx forms a one-dimensional, two-dimensional, or three-dimensional block of threads, the thread block.
-Thre index of a thread and the thread ID are related as follows:
+Thre index of a thread and the thread ID are related as follows: <br />
-One-Dimensional Block of size (Dx):  thread of index x = Dx Two-Dimensional Block of size (Dx, Dy):  thread of index (x, y) = x + y*Dx Three-Dimensional Block of size (Dx, Dy, Dz):  thread of index (x, y, z) = x + y*Dx + z*Dx*Dy
+One-Dimensional Block of size (Dx):  thread of index x = Dx <br />
+Two-Dimensional Block of size (Dx, Dy):  thread of index (x, y) = x + y*Dx <br />
+Three-Dimensional Block of size (Dx, Dy, Dz):  thread of index (x, y, z) = x + y*Dx + z*Dx*Dy
 <br /><br />

 This brings us back to the <<<...>>> execution configuration syntax.
 There are 4 kernel launch parameters, with the first two parameters representint the grid and block.
 Grid is the collection of all threads launched in a kernel.
-Block is organized groups of threads in a grid.
+Block is organized groups of threads in a grid. <br />
-	kernel_name <<<grid, block>>>(arguments)
+	<dd> kernel_name <<<grid, block>>>(arguments) </dd>
 <br /><br />

 In a two-dimension block, grid is the number of blocks and block is the threads per block.
 For example, 32 threads broken into 8 blocks with 4 threads per block would be initialized as following: <br />